 - Shows the detailed evaluation of the knowledge related to each immune cell type in the pregnant and not pregnant uterus

 - Evaluates each immune cell type and its function during specific reproductive events

-- Provides the biological background for understanding the clinical aspects that well be discussed in the subsequent volumes in the series
+- Provides the biological background for understanding the clinical aspects that will be discussed in subsequent volumes in the series

 Research scientists, students, PhD’s in Immunology and MD’s in reproductive immunology but also in gynecology and obstetrics